Not so Easy to Understand

 At meetups, you can generally network and learn from fellow developers.
 Meetups often offer mentorship to those who want it as well.
 There are over 270 R groups at Meetup.com, totaling over 130k members worldwide.
 Thus, in terms of programming languages, R has the 8th largest Meetup community.

 R is completely focused on statistical computing, so the community size may not be as large as other general-purpose programming languages, but it is still nonetheless quite large and active especially considering the context.
 According to the Oracle survey in 2012, R has over 2 million users worldwide.
-Considering it's 2016 now, one can only expect there are many more R users now.
+One can only expect there are many more R users now.

 Over 199k GitHub Projects